 Treatment for duodenitis is usually the same as it is for gastritis.
 Of course, ultimately, the approach will depend on the cause, but here are the typical duodenitis treatment options:

-Each case of duodenitis is at a different intensity, which is due to the underlying cause.
+Each case of duodenitis is at a different intensity due to the underlying cause.
 For some sufferers, a duodenitis home remedy can be effective in helping treat the condition.
 It is important to pay close attention to symptoms and seek professional medical advice if and when symptoms don’t seem to be subsiding.
 When duodenitis is not treated quickly, it can lead to duodenal ulcers or other complications.

-High fiber: Oats, barley, lentils, carrots, beans, and soy products are known to be helpful in reducing the cause of duodenitis.
+- High fiber: Oats, barley, lentils, carrots, beans, and soy products are known to be helpful in reducing the cause of duodenitis.

-Chamomile/Dandelion tea: Consumed either hot or cold, this tea is said to help heal many different types of infections.
+- Chamomile/Dandelion tea: Consumed either hot or cold, this tea is said to help heal many different types of infections.

-Vitamin A: Watermelon, peaches, carrot juice, oranges, blackberries, and raw cabbage are rich in vitamin A and have the ability to help reduce the risk of duodenitis.
+- Vitamin A: Watermelon, peaches, carrot juice, oranges, blackberries, and raw cabbage are rich in vitamin A and have the ability to help reduce the risk of duodenitis.

-Buttermilk: When black pepper powder or cumin seeds powder is added to a glass of buttermilk, it is said to be a duodenitis home remedy.
+- Buttermilk: When black pepper powder or cumin seeds powder is added to a glass of buttermilk, it is said to be a duodenitis home remedy.
 Drinking the buttermilk two to three times a day is the recommended dosage.

-Lemon: The juice of this fruit is known to help clear bacteria in the digestive system.
+- Lemon: The juice of this fruit is known to help clear bacteria in the digestive system.
 Consuming a glass of lemon juice every day is considered a good daily approach for duodenitis.